Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 8. Leadership Skills

 "My biggest strength is the ability to bring people together to do something worthwhile.
 I remember, in my college, I founded an NGO and brought together a team to work on rescuing stray dogs and providing food and shelter to them.
-With that little venture, I learned a lot about pithing, finding sponsors, raising funds, managing a team, and many other leadership skills.
+With that little venture, I learned a lot about pitching, finding sponsors, raising funds, managing a team, and many other leadership skills.
 Since You are a consulting firm, I think my leadership skills will help your clients make better business decisions."

 9. Writing Skills